THE LYNCHMERE SOCIETY

 Not just Lynchmere, but Stanley and Marley Commons too

-A total of five distinctive areas and five grazing fields, 150 hectares/360 acres.
-There is also an orchard and a 17th century barn.
-With traditional wildflower hay meadows and pastures it is a natural habitat for flora and fauna.
+Five distinctive areas and five grazing fields, totalling 150 hectares/360 acres.
+There is also an orchard and a 17th Century barn.
+There are traditional wildflower hay meadows and pastures; a natural habitat for flora and fauna.

 There are many walking routes that zig zag through; Lowland Heath, Woodland and Wood Pastures including The Serpent Trail, The Sussex Border Path and Lipchis Way.

-We host regular Volunteer Parties and there is a Cow Club to help manage the land.
+We host regular Volunteer opportunities and there is a Cow Club to help manage the land.

 Picture